clerk/javascript/packages/sdk-node/README.md

 </div>

+> [!IMPORTANT]
+> Starting October 8, 2024, the Node SDK is entering a three-month notice period.
+We encourage everyone to migrate to `@clerk/express`.
+For full details, please see our [changelog](https://clerk.com/changelog/2024-10-08-express-sdk).

 ## Getting Started

 [Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_sdk_node) is the easiest way to add authentication and user management to your Node.js application.
 Add sign up, sign in, and profile management to your application in minutes.